 The Fed was established by the 1913 Federal Reserve Act to set and oversee US monetary policy to stabilize the economy.
 Consisting of 12 regional banks and 24 branches, it’s run by a board of governors who are voting members of the Federal Open Market Committee.
 The FOMC sets the benchmark interest rate at which banks borrow and lend their money.

-In an inflationary environment, like the one we’re in today, the Fed utilizes rate hikes to make borrowing money more cost-prohibitive for both banks and people.
-Banks typically pass along rate hikes to people in the form of higher interest rates for longer-term loans, including mortgages.
-That has an impact on prospective homebuyers.
+In an inflationary environment like today’s, the Fed uses interest rate hikes to make borrowing money more cost-prohibitive and slow economic growth.
+Banks typically pass along rate hikes to consumers in the form of higher interest rates for longer-term loans, including home loans.

 - Inflation: Generally, when inflation is high, mortgage rates tend to be high.
 Because inflation chips away at purchasing power, lenders set higher interest rates on loans to make up for that loss and ensure a profit.

 - Policy changes from the Fed: When the Fed adjusts the federal funds rate, it spills over into many aspects of the economy, including mortgage rates.
 The federal funds rate affects how much it costs banks to borrow money, which in turn affects what banks charge consumers to make a profit.

 - Supply and demand: When demand for mortgages is high, lenders tend to raise interest rates.
 The reason is because lenders have only so much capital to lend out in the form of home loans.
 Conversely, when demand for mortgages is low, lenders slash interest rates in order to attract borrowers.